SamuelSwartzberg/Oboeru/README.md

-# What is this?

-A card model for Anki, containing some HTML and a fuckton of CSS and JS (for Anki standards), to enable you to create most kind of flashcards

 # Getting Started

 Download the .js/.css files and place them in your collection.media folder (or set that up as a repo, but bear in mind anki does not accept subfolders in collection.media).
 Import the note type.